gabbersepp/dev.to-posts/blog-posts/get-rid-of-mouse-buttons/get-rid-of-mouse-buttons.md

 + removing the buttons from the mouse is not really a satisfactory solution for that problem

 # The very last solution
-Today I scanned my bookshelf and suddenly an old book, bought and read about 12 years ago, catches the eye:
+Today I scanned my bookshelf and suddenly an old book, bought and read about 12 years ago, catches my eye:

 ![](./assets/book.jpg)